Joniator/steam-hour-booster-ui/README.md

 The `latest` Tag points to the latest release, edge gets rebuilt on main pushes and might be in a broken state.

 To run it standalone: `steam-hour-booster-ui --config ./config.json --container steam_hour_booster`

+### Muti-User support

+The backend can handle multi user, to change the displayed user, set the cookie shb-user to the username from your config.
+This defaults to the first user in the config

 ## Development